d-bl/GroundForge/Choose-Stitches.md

-The image below shows screen shots of a pattern and its stitches.
+The image below shows screen shot snippets of a pattern and its stitches.
-When hovering with your mouse over a stitch in a generated diagram, your browser is supposed to show the ID and instructions of a stitch.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/stitch-ids.png)